United States Congressional Joint Committee on Taxation: History

 In 1924, Senator James Couzens (Michigan) introduced a resolution in the Senate for the creation of a Select Committee to investigate the Bureau of Internal Revenue.
 At the time, there were reports of inefficiency and waste in the Bureau and allegations that the method of making refunds created the opportunity for fraud.
 One of the issues investigated by the Select Committee was the valuation of oil properties.
 The Committee found that there appeared to be no system, no adherence to principle, and a total absence of competent supervision in the determination of oil property values.

-In 1925, after making public charges that millions of tax dollars were being lost through the favorable treatment of large corporations by the Bureau, Senator Couzens was notified by the Bureau that he owed more than $10 million in back taxes.
-Then Treasury Secretary Andrew Mellon was believed to be personally responsible for the retaliation against Senator Couzens.
-At the time, Secretary Mellon was the principal owner of Gulf Oil, which had benefited from rulings specifically criticized by Senator Couzens.
+In 1925, after making public charges that millions of tax dollars were being lost through the favorable treatment of large corporations by the Bureau, Couzens was notified by the Bureau that he owed more than $10 million in back taxes.
+Then Treasury Secretary Andrew Mellon was believed to be personally responsible for the retaliation against Couzens.
+At the time, Mellon was the principal owner of Gulf Oil, which had benefited from rulings specifically criticized by Couzens.